- What is Screen Time?

 While exercise is amazing for us, the majority don’t seem to embrace this activity very much.
 According to the World Health Organization (WHO), one in three people is overweight .

-A meta-analysis looked at the long-time relationship between too much screen time and obesity.
+A meta-analysis looked at the long-time relationship between too much screen time and the increased risk of obesity.
 That’s right; too much screen time isn’t a new problem.
 It’s one that’s plagued us since televisions became commonplace in the household.

 This research report stated,

-When people are glued to their screens, they’re sitting on the couch, train, or at their desk.
-Unless they’re watching TV during cardio, chances are their smart device would be an audio companion instead of a visual one.
-Being on a screen for over six hours per day means we are most certainly not exercising.
+When people spend long hours on their screens, they’re sitting on the couch, train, or at their desk.
+Unless you’re watching TV during cardio, being on a screen for over six hours per day means you are most certainly not exercising.

 Snacking in Front of Screens